cod3licious/python_tutorial/README.md

 ## Python Tutorial

-This repository contains Jupyter Notebooks to teach you the basics in Python that you need for machine learning (&rarr; [book](https://franziskahorn.de/mlbook/ml4industry_guide.html) and [exercises](https://github.com/cod3licious/ml_exercises)).
+This repository contains Jupyter Notebooks to teach you the basics in Python that you need for machine learning (&rarr; [book](https://franziskahorn.de/mlbook/) and [exercises](https://github.com/cod3licious/ml_exercises)).
 Additionally, you might want to have a look at the [math_basics.pdf](https://github.com/cod3licious/python_tutorial/blob/master/math_basics.pdf) document to refresh your memory on the linear algebra basics, which will also come in very handy.

 **Working on your own computer:** <br>
 If you already have Python and Jupyter Notebook installed locally, you can download the repository (click the green "Code" button at the top of the [repository main page](https://github.com/cod3licious/python_tutorial) and then "Download ZIP"), open Jupyter Notebook on your computer, navigate to the repository folder, and click on one of the notebooks to open it and work with it. <br>
 To install Python for personal use, [anaconda](https://docs.anaconda.com/anaconda/install/) is a good option, as it already comes with most of the needed libraries.
+If this is not an option due to the licensing restrictions, [mini-forge](https://github.com/conda-forge/miniforge), basically a smaller community version of anaconda, might be a better option for you.
 But you can also install [Python](https://www.python.org/downloads/) and [Jupyter Notebook](https://jupyter.org/install) directly and then install the needed libraries with the Python package manager [pip](https://pip.pypa.io/en/stable/installing/).
 If you're using a company computer, please consult with your IT department.
-In any case, make sure you're using Python 3 and all libraries listed in the `requirements.txt` file are installed and up to date (you can also verify this with the `test_installation.ipynb` notebook).
+In any case, make sure you're using Python 3 and all libraries listed in the `requirements.txt` file are installed and up to date.

 **Working in the cloud:** <br>
 If you can't or don't want to install Python on your own computer, you can also work in an online version of Jupyter Notebook by following [this link](https://mybinder.org/v2/gh/cod3licious/python_tutorial/master) (right-click to open in a new tab; might take a while to launch). <br>